-For many years there was nothing except a rather unhelpful teatowel to explain the rules of cricket to newcomers.
+For many years there was nothing except a rather unhelpful teatowel to explain the laws of cricket to newcomers.
 It's the one that goes: "You go in until you're out, then you go out and the next player comes in."

 It was the teatowel, as well as the bamboozled wife of my one of my team-mates, that prompted me to write "What Is A Googly?"in 1992.
 I was told by several publishers that there wasn't a market for this book, but twenty years and 50,000 copies later it's still in print.
 I occasionally bump into people who say, "It was your book that got my wife/son/friend interested in this game".
 The book's most famous moment came when then Prime Minister John Major gave a copy to President George Bush Snr at Camp David.
 It also briefly peaked at No.4 in the Amazon Bestsellers after England's Ashes win in 2005.